TuringAILab/End2End_training_English/README.md

 ```
     python train.py
 ```
-The parameter aco_shape is the feature number dimension of the generated feature file, and aco_path is the address of the audio converted .pcm file
+The parameter _aco_shape_ is the feature number dimension of the generated feature file, and _aco_path_ is the address of the audio converted .pcm file

+Also you have to change the .json file and npy file to the files you made in the data processing part.

 ## 4.audio generation